-So after having sold my latest kept Liana in just three days, thanks to it being well maintained I was a careless person, or in other words “bekaar.”
+So after having sold my latest kept Liana in just three days, thanks to it being well maintained, I was a careless person, or in other words, “bekaar.”
 My total savings amounted to around Rs 2.3 million; I was now on the hunt for a new car.
-A trip to the venerated Toyota Motors in Islamabad revealed that they were over-booked and no new bookings were being done.
-Honda was no less sympathetic and told me that wait can escalate to at least 16 weeks after booking a car.
+A trip to the venerated Toyota Motors in Islamabad revealed that they were over-booked, and no new bookings were being made.
+Honda was no less sympathetic and told me that wait could escalate to at least 16 weeks after booking a car.
 With my options running low and coinciding with the launch of the sexy looking Suzuki Ciaz I paid Pak-Suzuki a visit and was on the verge of getting myself an automatic Ciaz when I was stopped in fact to the extent of being physical by a friend, forbidding me from buying the Ciaz, as it was newly launched, not a “market di gaddi” and above all a Suzuki.

-Next up I fished for used Japanese options or the so-called JDM cars.
-More Pakwheeling, more visits to the car dealers and more discussions ensued and with each passing day, my “bekaari” increased more and more.
-A slightly used, genuine (pronounced; Jeni-on) Toyota Aqua, Hybrid was tried off in its entirety only to be dumped as I though the market was not right in Pakistan for Hybrid.
-I mean what if I want to get it repaired?
-Is there qualified mechanics around?
+Next up, I fished for used Japanese options or the so-called JDM cars.
+More Pakwheeling, more visits to the car dealers, and more discussions ensued, and with each passing day, my “bekaari” increased more and more.
+A slightly used, genuine (pronounced; Jeni-on) Toyota Aqua, Hybrid, was tried off in its entirety only to be dumped as I thought the market was not right in Pakistan for Hybrid.
+I mean, what if I want to get it repaired?
+Are there qualified mechanics around?
 Nay, I guess.

-So what options did I have?
+So, what options did I have?
 Get a Ciaz; that was a big no and thus aptly dropped from my list.
 A new Corolla/City?
-Not available readily and requires a lot of more money.
+Not available readily and requires a lot more money.
 Get a used JDM: nay, who’s going to repair the Hybrid?
 And I’m not the type who likes to spend his weekend in “Sultan ka khoo” or even “Bilal Gunj” hunting for parts.
-That’s when my son-in-law suggested on getting a slightly used Honda Civic, as it suited my budget and getting it repaired was not like embarking on the quest of Olympus.
-It fits nicely in the picture of “market di gaddi,” is comfy, has airbags, stereo, cruise control and all the shebang including the much-wanted sunroof.
-And, so started the hunt for a slightly used Honda Civic for a middle-aged man; who was at his limits.
-I was lucky to find a Silver Honda Civic, slightly used, of course with the whole shebang in genuine read “jen-ione” condition.
+That’s when my son-in-law suggested getting a slightly used Honda Civic, as it suited my budget and getting it repaired was not like embarking on the quest of Olympus.
+It fits nicely in the picture of “market di gaddi,” which is comfy, has airbags, stereo, cruise control, and all the shebang, including the much-wanted sunroof.
+And, so started the hunt for a slightly used Honda Civic for a middle-aged man, who was at his limits.
+I was lucky to find a Silver Honda Civic, slightly used, of course, with the whole shebang in genuine read “jen-ione” condition.